DasGruene/pend-read/README.md

 For further details, please see PolyScope X Open Beta. (https://forum.universal-robots.com/t/polyscope-x-open-beta-announcement/36988)

-## A Word of Warning!

-This URCapX in its current form has only ever been run on a simulator because of a current lack of the less-than-cheap hardware needed to run it on a physical system.

 ## Looks great, I want to use it (Installation the easy way)